NikolasMarkou/blind_image_denoising/README.md

 models that performs denoising on an input (grayscale or colored) image.

+The bias-free nature of the model allows for easy interpretation and use as prior for hard inverse problems.

 ## Interpretation
 Interpretation comes naturally by implementing the CVPR 2020 paper :